 How to start: sketch out several potential t-shirt designs and upload them to a print-on-demand website.
 Promote your products on social media to get your first few sales, then consider expanding your range and trying out new marketing methods.

-6. Start an Ecommerce Store
+6. Start an ecommerce store

 Why not start an ecommerce store?
 You don’t have to sell clothes.
 In fact, you can sell pretty much any kind of product, from candles and dog toys to hats and ice cream.
 Setting up your store requires a bit of time, especially if you’re making or sourcing your own products.
 But if you don’t fancy setting up a store from scratch, you can sell your products through marketplaces like Etsy or Amazon which have a pre-built audience.